Esports: Health concerns

 Most esports generally require participants to sit and/or move little while playing, which raises concerns about a sedentary lifestyle by players.
 A research led by Ingo Froböse, a professor at the German Sports University in Cologne, for over eight years found professional and also amateur esports gamers play on average 24–25 hours per week and even physical activities after hours of playing are not able to compensate the damage of oversitting.
 Players in China may train for almost 14 hours a day.
 A study conducted in 2022 of CS:GO players found that total hours played were about 31.2 hours each week.
 Sitting for long periods at a computer could lead to eye fatigue and lower back pain from poor posture.
 Gamers with poor posture sit in forward head posture which can cause symptoms such as decreased arm or shoulder mobility and tension headaches.
 These sedentary behaviors of sitting for too long concerns public health researchers because spending more than 6–8 hours per day has been linked to increased risk of cardiovascular disease and all-cause mortality.
 As a result, teams like T1 have partnered with Nike to encourage exercise and provide training that helps improve gaming skills.
+Recent research has also shown that structured esports activities can foster teamwork, problem-solving skills, and promote digital literacy among participants, though concerns about sedentary behavior and mental health risks persist.

 In addition to sedentary behaviors, players' mental health is a concern for scientists.
 One study found that competitors in esports are often under psychological and physical stress, and the amateur ones are the most affected, since they frequently aim at greater wins without enough preparation, though no clear training guidelines are set to become professional players.
 Researchers have found that high levels of stress lead to mental illness and poor decision making.
 The Esports sector has a high rate of burnout due to mental health and stress.
 A study found a correlation between depression and training time leading to sleep disturbances.
 Teams are starting to incorporate mental health support for players.
 Misfits has hired a psychologist to ensure players are equipped with methods to deal with stress and anxiety.